 Baltimore RNLI provides a medical evacuation from Cape Clear Island

-Baltimore RNLI were called out to provide a medical evacuation this afternoon (Sunday 10 October) from Cape Clear Island off the coast of West Cork.
+Baltimore RNLI were called out to provide a medical evacuation earlier this morning (Thursday 2 March) from Cape Clear Island off the coast of West Cork.

-The Baltimore all-weather lifeboat crew arrived at North Harbour in Cape Clear Island at 2.58pm The casualty was transferred onboard the lifeboat and they departed the Island at 3.14pm.
-The lifeboat returned to the station in Baltimore arriving at 3.37pm and the casualty was handed over to the care of HSE Ambulance crew at 3.43pm.
+The Baltimore all-weather lifeboat crew arrived at North Harbour on Cape Clear Island at 8.54am and transferred the casualty onboard the lifeboat.
+The lifeboat departed Cape Clear Island at 8.56am and returned to the station in Baltimore arriving at 9.17am.
+The casualty was then handed over to the care of HSE Ambulance crew.

-There were five volunteer crew onboard the lifeboat, Coxswain Jerry Smith, Mechanic Sean McCarthy and crew members Colin Whooley, Don O’Donovan and Jim Baker.
-Conditions at sea during the call out were calm with a westerly force 3 wind, no sea swell and excellent visibility.
+There were five volunteer crew onboard the lifeboat, Coxswain Aidan Bushe, Mechanic Cathal Cottrell and crew members Don O’Donovan, Micheal Cottrell and Pat Collins.
+Conditions during the call out were windy but calm with a south easterly force 3-4 wind and very little sea swell.